The information in this article is meant for informational purposes only and should not be relied upon as financial advice.

 It aims to provide customers with good-quality products, outstanding customer service and partner with consumer finance companies, to serve the installment sales’ demand.

-2. Can I withdraw money before the Foreign Indirect Investment Capital Account (FII) is opened at the Bank of Investment and Development (BIDV)?
+Can I withdraw money before the Foreign Indirect Investment Capital Account (FII) is opened at BIDV?

 Yes, you can.
 There is no change in procedures to request transfers before opening an FII Account.